 Apple Music for students is available to college attendees in the US, Canada, and Japan.
 Once you are qualified as being eligible, you can get this lower price for up to 48 months.
 This bundle of Apple Music and Apple TV Plus will only be available for a “limited time.”
 That means you may need to jump on this deal ASAP (again, if you’re eligible).

-5. Free month with Apple One
+Get a free month with Apple One

 That’s all the methods we have for getting Apple TV Plus for nothing.
 If you have any other ways to get the service for free, let us know in the comments!